MongoDB Inc. (MDB) Shares Down Despite Recent Market Volatility

 Wedbush gave a rating of “Outperform” to MDB, setting the target price at $240 in the report published on December 15th of the previous year.

-Volatility was left at 5.17%, however, over the last 30 days, the volatility rate increased by 4.83%, as shares sank -6.83% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +6.61% upper at present.
+Volatility was left at 4.93%, however, over the last 30 days, the volatility rate increased by 4.55%, as shares surge +3.01% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -7.23% lower at present.

 Insider Trading